dipranjan/opensourcemlbook/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 could possibly be entries in a table, and approximations must be made.

-A well-defined notion of optimality organizes the approach to learning we describe in this book and provides a way to understand the theoretical properties of various learning algorithms, but it is an ideal that reinforcement learning agents can only approximate to varying degrees.
+A well-defined notion of optimality organizes the approach to learning we describe here and provides a way to understand the theoretical properties of various learning algorithms, but it is an ideal that reinforcement learning agents can only approximate to varying degrees.
 In reinforcement learning we are very much concerned with cases in which optimal solutions